 - (5) Administer synthetic parasiticides to slaughter stock;

 - (6) Administer animal drugs in violation of the Federal Food, Drug, and Cosmetic Act; or

 - (7) Withhold medical treatment from a sick animal in an effort to preserve its CNG status.
 All appropriate medications must be used to restore an animal to health when methods acceptable to CNG production fail.
 Livestock treated with a prohibited substance must be clearly identified and shall not be sold, labeled, or represented as Certified Naturally Grown.

 (a) The producer of CNG livestock must establish and maintain livestock living conditions which accommodate the health and natural behavior of animals, including:

 - (1) Access to the outdoors, shade, shelter, exercise areas, fresh air, and direct sunlight suitable to the species, its stage of life, the climate, and the environment; in particular:

 - (i) Ruminants must spend most of their time on pasture during the growing season, with a minimum of 120 days per year spent grazing on pasture (The 120 minimum is based on the short growing season of the Northeast United States.
 In areas with longer growing seasons, the number of days on pasture should be correspondingly greater, and may be as many as 200 days or more in areas like the Northwestern U.S. with longer growing seasons.)

-- (ii) 5 square feet per bird outdoors, or at least 2 sq. ft. per bird if poultry is moved once per day to fresh new pasture or at least 1.25 sq. ft. per bird if poultry if moved twice or more per day to fresh new pasture.
+- (ii) Poultry must be allowed 5 square feet per bird outdoors, or at least 2 sq. ft. per bird if poultry is moved once per day to fresh new pasture or at least 1.25 sq. ft. per bird if poultry if moved twice or more per day to fresh new pasture.
 When indoors for short periods of

 time (such as overnight or during extreme weather), all poultry must have at least 1.75 sq. ft. per bird.